-It’s an annual celebration of the freedom to read!
+It’s National Library Week and the American Library Association announced the top 10 most challenged books of 2020 on Monday.
+All American Boys by Jason Reynolds and Brendan Kiely was #3 on the list.
 Hundreds of books are removed or challenged in libraries and schools in the U.S. each year.
 Classics and contemporary books have been challenged over the years for having “difficult” themes or expressing unpopular views.
-Find out more about Banned Books Week at BannedBooksWeek.org and The American Library Association’s Banned Books Week page, and visit Simon & Schuster’s Banned Books week site for more info and resources.

 Here is a list of frequently banned books and the reasons why they’ve been banned from the shelves of certain schools and libraries.
 Jump on the banned wagon and challenge yourself instead of the books!

 18 Banned Books and Why They Were Banned